 • Nearly 50% of pregnancies that occur yearly are unwanted with nearly ½ of those pregnant women terminating their pregnancy.
 42 million choose to terminate their pregnancy.

-I hereby propose that the Democratic Party support the reduction of abortions by 5% each year through education, supporting churches regarding abstinence especially by underage men and women and through a program of free contraception for everyone who wants it.
+I hereby propose that the Democratic Party support the reduction of abortions by 5% each year through education,and through a program of free contraception for everyone who wants it.

 And furthermore, the Democratic Party fully support Planned Parenthood and other organizations that support family planning.